Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

 **Producers**
 In the producers folder you will find the next files:
+- Producer.py: Kafka producer that produces **Train Arrival** and **Turnstiles events** in our kafka cluster.
+Arrivals indicate that a train has arrived in a particular station and *turnstile events* indicates when a passenger has enter the station.

-- Weather.py: Python Scripts that emits weather data to our REST Proxy.
+- Weather.py: Python Scripts that periodically emits weather data to our REST Proxy.

+- Connector.py: Jdbc source connector that connects to Postgres and extracts data from the *station* table and post it into Kafka.

+**Consumer**
+-Faust.py

+-Ksql.py

 ### Credits
 Udacity provided the template and the guidelines to start this project.